dr-zool/matlab/README.md

 pascal	Pascal matrix
 toeplitz	Toeplitz matrix
 vander	Vandermonde matrix
-wilkinson	Wilkinson’s eigenvalue test matrix

 --------------------------------------------------------------------------------------------------------------------------
-Chapter 3
-Array operations and Linear equations
+Chapter 3: Array operations and Linear equations

 3.1	Array operations
 MATLAB has two difierent types of arithmetic operations: matrix arithmetic operations and array arithmetic operations.
 We have seen matrix arithmetic operations in the previous lab.
 Now, we are interested in array operations.